In Memory of Elizabeth Howe, Salem, 1692: Concept and collection

 Elizabeth Howe also incorporated elements from occult symbolism and the ancient Egyptian religion.
 Two long black dresses, Looks 43 and 44, were adorned with beading that appeared to resemble locks of hair, which can be associated with witchcraft and femininity.
-Jeweller Shaun Leane, a frequent McQueen collaborator, created a pair of headpieces that drew on neopagan moon goddess symbolism: a crescent moon and a large star, each covered with Swarovski crystals.
-Look 42, a sheer black dress paired with the moon headpiece, was covered in what Karen Homer took as "pagan symbols".
-Critics have viewed some ensembles from a series of blue-and-gold and all-gold looks in the middle of the collection to be evocative of gilded ancient Egyptian statuary and sarcophagi.
-The patterns on some of these resembled stylised ibis wings, a bird that was sacred to the Egyptians.
+Jeweller Shaun Leane, a frequent McQueen collaborator, created a pair of headpieces that drew on moon goddess symbolism from neopaganism: a crescent moon and a large star, each covered with Swarovski crystals.
+Look 42, a sheer black dress paired with the moon headpiece, was covered in what author Karen Homer took as "pagan symbols".
+Critics have described a series of blue-and-gold and all-gold looks in the middle of the collection as evocative of gilded ancient Egyptian statues and sarcophagi.
+The patterns on some of these items resembled stylised ibis wings; the bird was sacred to the Egyptians.

 Leather and other stiff materials appeared in several items.
-There were bustiers in brown leather and what Wilcox described as "scarab-shaped leather carapaces", paired with thigh-high boots.
-Morgan's torso cast was used again to create a moulded leather bodice in chocolate-brown leather.
+There were bustiers in brown leather and what curator Claire Wilcox described as "scarab-shaped leather carapaces", paired with thigh-high boots.
+Morgan's torso cast from No. 13 was used again to create moulded leather bodices, including one in chocolate-brown leather.
 The design extended downward past the hips and upward to cover the entire face, save the eyes.
 Look 45 juxtaposed hard and soft with a stiff exterior and a fuzzy inner layer.

 The designs looked back to McQueen's previous collections in other ways.
 The hourglass silhouette found in Look 45 was a McQueen standard, heavily present in Sarabande; and wide necklines recalled similar designs from Pantheon ad Lucem (Autumn/Winter 2004).
 There were multiple apparent callbacks to Irere (Spring/Summer 2003).
-Katherine Gleason suggested that a gem-covered cross on Look 40 recalled that collection's religious elements, while Judith Watt identified the final four looks from Elizabeth Howe as drawing on a nude bodysuit with elaborate black patterning from Irere.
+Author Katherine Gleason suggested that a gem-covered cross on Look 40 recalled that collection's religious elements, while McQueen's biographer Judith Watt identified the final four looks from Elizabeth Howe as drawing on a nude bodysuit with elaborate black patterning from Irere.
 McQueen had experimented with hair in Eshu (Fall/Winter 2000), which featured a coat made entirely from large loops of synthetic hair.

 Other garments evoked the work of designers McQueen admired.
-The gown with hair-like beading reminded Kate Bethune of designs made by Jean Cocteau for Elsa Schiaparelli.
+The gown with hair-like beading reminded curator Kate Bethune of designs made by Jean Cocteau for Elsa Schiaparelli.
 Gleason thought that Look 17, a blue and gold cocktail dress with origami-like pointed folds, was evocative of a 1989 Issey Miyake design.
 Some concepts were more novel.
 Several items had rounded or bulging silhouettes which departed heavily from both McQueen's typical style and the fashionable norm.
 Some authors felt they resembled the ovum – the female egg cell.